 Above I mentioned that my first serious camera was a Canon DSLR bought back in 2008.
 Since then I had been slowly adding to and upgrading my Canon kit, but in 2013 I decided to take the plunge and sell my DSLR and lenses in search of a smaller, lighter, more compact package.
 I decided to move to a Micro Four-Thirds, Mirrorless Compact System Camera, which for me (and my largely hand-held, travel orientated style of photography) is the perfect compromise between image quality, portability and affordability.
 For the photography “anoraks” amongst you, below is a list of the kit that I currently own and use:

-Support – Giottos MTL 9251B Tripod, Manfrotto 679B Monopod, Joby Gorillapod SLR-Zoom and Manfrotto 496RC2 Compact Ball Head
+Support – Manfrotto Element Tripod, Manfrotto PIXI Mini Tripod and Joby Gorillapod SLR-Zoom with Manfrotto 496RC2 Compact Ball Head

 Accessories – Interfit 24″ x 24″ Pop-up Light Tent and Interfit 22″ 5 in 1 Reflector